 Over the past few decades, artificial intelligence has shown itself capable of solving many of the world’s most pressing issues, as well as improving our daily lives.
 From self-driving cars to facial recognition software and programs that detect tumors, AI’s potential to serve our society is boundless.
+According to the statistics provided by the market research firm IDC, the global AI market is estimated to reach a size of around half a trillion US dollars by 2024, which means that this astonishingly powerful technology will continue to grow in popularity across several industries.

 One of the most fascinating uses of AI is in the criminal justice system.
 AI can analyze a defendant’s risk and aid judges in making sentencing decisions.